hujhax/austin-improv-wiki/Troupes/The Randy Meisner.md

 A few years later, they asked [[Performers/Kareem Badr|Kareem Badr]] to join the troupe to further differentiate the troupe from [[Troupes/The Glamping Trip|The Glamping Trip]], a frequently performing duo comprised of [[Performers/John Ratliff|John Ratliff]], and David Hess.

-Here is [[Performers/John Ratliff|John Ratliff]]'s explanation of the name's origin:<blockquote>Hess and I were doing Meisner exercises in rehearsal (all wrong, as it turns out) and invited Jon Bolden to join us.
+Here is [[Performers/John Ratliff|John Ratliff]]'s explanation of the name's origin:
+> Hess and I were doing Meisner exercises in rehearsal (all wrong, as it turns out) and invited Jon Bolden to join us.
 When we played a show I suggested calling ourselves the Randy Meisner.
-I assumed that almost nobody would realize that was also the name of the first bassist for the Eagles and I was right.  </blockquote>
+I assumed that almost nobody would realize that was also the name of the first bassist for the Eagles and I was right.

 Category:Active
 [[Category/Troupes|Randy Meisner]]